brandur/org/drafts/go.md

   an error is nil) is an atrocity.
 I've been using the [testify require package][testify] to ease this problem, but there should be answer in the standard library.

+[1] Without tricks like Zeus that come with considerable gotchas and side
+    effects.

 [testify]: https://github.com/stretchr/testify#require-package